sebasvelasco353/.dotfiles/README.md

 - Add platformio plugin to VS Code or find a way to code, run, autocomplete and linter arduino in nvim

 ## Install using script
-1. cd into the repo folder
+1. cd into the repo folder and run install script
 ```
-./install
+cd .dotfiles && ./install
 ```
 2. after that finishes open nvim and install using plug
 ```